Ilimaussaq intrusive complex

 The Ilimaussaq intrusive complex is a large alkalic layered intrusion located on the southwest coast of Greenland.
 It is Mesoproterozoic in age, about 1.16 Ga.
 It is the type locality of agpaitic nepheline syenite and hosts a variety of unusual rock types.

+Description

 The complex is noted for a wide variety of rare minerals and is the type locality for thirty minerals, including: aenigmatite, arfvedsonite, sodalite, eudialyte and tugtupite.